bigbluebutton/bigbluebutton/docs/docs/development/api.md

 To make an API call to your BigBlueButton server, your application makes HTTPS requests to the BigBlueButton server API endpoint (usually the server's hostname followed by `/bigbluebutton/api`).
 All API calls must include checksum computed with a secret shared with the BigBlueButton server.

 The BigBlueButton server returns an XML response to all API calls.
+BigBlueButton is case-sensitive in parsing parameters for the API calls.
+For example, sending `record=false` is accepted, but `REcord=false` is not.

 ### Updates to API in BigBlueButton